aab213/ADR_Detection_with_BERT/Preprocesser/README.md

 * Implements DrugNorm drug normalizer to convert brand names of drugs to generic names.

 ## Required files
-Prior to running, you will need to download the tetragram.binary in the N-gram-language-models file at https://data.mendeley.com/datasets/dwr4xn8kcv/3.
-These models have been developed by Abeed Sarker and Graciela Gonzalez- Hernandez [1].
-Additionally, you will need the HealthVec model developed by Miftahutdinov et al. [4] which can be downloaded at: https://github.com/dartrevan/ChemTextMining/tree/master/word2vec
+Prior to running, you will need to download the tetragram.binary in the N-gram-language-models [file](https://data.mendeley.com/datasets/dwr4xn8kcv/3) and the HealthVec [model] (https://github.com/dartrevan/ChemTextMining/tree/master/word2vec).

 You will also need to follow the steps in Dirkson's DrugNorm [repo](https://github.com/AnneDirkson/DrugNorm) to get access to the UMLS RxNorm dataset and generate the DrugNorm dictionary.